Skip to Content

 We are proud to offer the latest surgical technologies for treating gynecological cancers.
 Minimally invasive gynecological surgery (MIGS) can be used in both cancer diagnosis and treatment.

 Our expert surgeons have extensive training in and experience with the use of robot-assisted surgery.
-During the procedure, your surgeon remains in charge while the technology allows them to make more precise movements and get clearer, high-definition visuals.
-The benefits of robotic surgery can be:
+During the procedure, your surgeon remains in charge while the technology allows them to make precise movements and get clear, high-definition visuals.
+The potential benefits of robotic surgery can be:

 • Faster recovery